crash-lang/crash/concepts/README.md

 - There is no null.
 You have to use a Optional enum.
 - There are no Exceptions.
 So you won't find throw or try-catch statements.
   You would have to use a Result enum.
-- Reflection is kind of an actual safe feature.
+- "Reflection" is kind of an actual safe feature.
 You cannot mess it up.
 - Just everything is safe.